azaidelson/tee-wiki/docs/01-introduction/01-what-is-a-tee.md

 TEEs play a crucial role in maintaining security by isolating sensitive operations from the rest of the system in a secure enclave.

 This makes it possible to protect data-in-use, securing it from malicious actors even if they gain access to the host system.

+_Find any errors or want to share your opinions?
+See how you can contribute here._